pratikfarkase94/poky-ci/meta-poky/README.poky.md

 application development using QEMU emulation and a standalone toolchain and SDK suitable for IDE integration.

-Additional information on the specifics of hardware that Poky supports is available in README.hardware.
+Additional information on the specifics of hardware that Poky supportavailable in README.hardware.
 Further hardware support can easily be added in the form of BSP layers which extend the systems capabilities in a modular way.
 Many layers are available and can be found through the [layer index](https://layers.openembedded.org/).